graphql-java/graphql-java-page/content/blog/threads.md

 We follow a fundamental rule in GraphQL Java regarding Threads: GraphQL Java never creates Threads or interacts with Thread pools.
-We do this because we want to give the user the full control and whatever GraphQL Java would do it would not be correct in general.
+We do this because we want to give the user the full control and whatever GraphQL Java would do, it would not be correct for every use case.

-Additionally to being strictly unopinionated regarding Threads GraphQL Java is also fully reactive, implemented via `CompletableFuture` (`CF`).
+Additionally to being strictly unopinionated regarding Threads, GraphQL Java is also fully reactive, implemented via `CompletableFuture` (`CF`).
 These two constrain together mean we rely on the `CF` returned by the user.
 Specifically we piggyback on the `CF` returned by the `DataFetcher`